Is it all it's cracked up to be?

 Some of my quilter friends ordered through a local quilt shop who was charging $55 for the smaller version.

 Be mindful of the price you pay.
 I paid $38.48 for the smaller version through Amazon in August, 2017.
+Since that time, the it has gone up in price for all sizes.
 Remember to check the 'other sellers' on Amazon for the best price.

 It is roughly 1/2" thick—a uniform thickness.